flammino/TravelingSalesmanGeneticAlgorithim/ReadMe.md

 ### This program finds near-optimal solutions to the travelling salesman problem by using a genetic algorithm.

 #### I would recommend lowering the number of generations if running in debug mode.
+Going from 5000 generations to 100 will reduce improvement from ~70% to ~55%

 ## Sample run: